 Given the facts of S.C. v.
 J.D., the family court explained that according to the PDVA, for purposes of the jurisdictional “household member” requirement, includes:

 “A child whose parents are separated during youth but who spends meaningful, regular periods of time at a parent of alternate residence’s home such that he or she is substantially integrated into that ‘household’ may simultaneously have two households creating jurisdiction vis-à-vis a victimized half-sibling who resided solely with the shared parent.
 ‘Household member’ as used in the PDVA’s definition of ‘victim of domestic violence’ must be sufficiently flexible to accommodate the ever-changing dynamics of modern families.
 To restrict a child whose parents are separated to only one household despite meaningful, regular time in a second household would alter the statutory construct, discriminate against members of blended families, and unduly restrict the broadly designed, legislatively crafted protections afforded victims of domestic violence.”

 In other words, the half-sibling/defendant who resided with the mother and visited the father regularly, where he was in contact with the accused, was considered a “household member.”
 The importance of this is the victim’s ability to press charges under the PVDA.

 The courts have exerted “household member” jurisdiction in various circumstances, including roommates, tenants, cohabitants, college suitemates, and de facto family members who spend a lot of time with members of the family.

 Domestic violence is an unfortunate and sad reality that occurs in many households.
-Should you find yourself in need of legal support regarding domestic violence we are here to orient your legal decisions.
+Should you find yourself needing legal support regarding domestic violence, we are here to orient your legal decisions.
 Our expert legal team will tailor a plan that meets your unique needs.
 At the Bronzino Law Firm, we take pride in having successfully represented clients across New Jersey, including Ocean and Monmouth counties.